Arne Nixon Center Advocates (ANCA)

 Denise Sciandra ~ Director/Founding President

 Denise Sciandra graduated from California State University, Fresno, in 1975 with a degree in Early Childhood Education.
 She had the privilege of studying with Professor Arne Nixon, whose passion for children's literature was contagious.
 Once Dr. Nixon made it clear that his books would be donated to establish a research center, she planned to be a part of that and she has been.
-She was the first volunteer for the Arne Nixon Center in 1999 and is the Founding President of the Arne Nixon Center Advocates, the "Friends" group for the Center.
+She was the first volunteer for the Arne Nixon Center in 1999 and was the Founding President of the Arne Nixon Center Advocates.
 She was recognized as a Fresno State Top Dog in 2010 for her work in helping the Center and ANCA grow from the ground up and for her vision and dedication in creating the award-winning Leo Politi Garden.

 Ellis Vance ~ Director